 Drought forecast from the Province

-If conditions do not improve, the Government of Alberta could declare an emergency.
+If conditions are severe, the Government of Alberta could declare an emergency.
 This would mean emergency measures could be implemented to protect the safety, health or well-being of the public.

 Visit the province’s Drought (www.alberta.ca/drought) webpage for current conditions, the Government of Alberta’s drought response, and tips for homeowners and agricultural producers.